Haradai/GuitarChords/README.md

 [0.875 - 1)     -> disminished

 Note:
-For now it has a bug, if you change the chord type while playing some notes do not receive the "note off" signal
+For now it has a bug; if you change the chord type while playing, some notes do not receive the "note off" signal